genes-and-health/tre-tools/examples/summary_report/Disease A/README.md

 ## Report Generation Date and Time

-This report was generated on 13 December 2023.
+This report was generated on 27 August 2024.

 ## Report Overview